SurgeousJP/Bookstore/README.md

 # Bookstore Backend Microservice

 # Note
-This project require an env store in the project src file to work like this:
+This project require a .env file store in the project src folder to work like this:

 CLOUDINARY_URL=